aaronbloomfield/ccc/hws/tokens/index.md

 Your task is to create a `TokenCC.sol` file with a `TokenCC` contract.
 Some implementation notes:

 - You have to define the name and symbol when the constructor is called -- you can do this by calling the base class (`ERC20`) constructor that takes two parameters -- to see how to do this, look at [this lecture slide](../../slides/tokens.html#/erc20constructor) and the [Arguments for Base Constructors](https://docs.soliditylang.org/en/v0.8.13/contracts.html#arguments-for-base-constructors) section of the Solidity language reference.
 Defining them via this method means you don't have to create a `name()` method nor a `name` public variable (and likewise for `symbol()` and `symbol`), as the ERC20 code will provide that for you.
+	- Note: your TokenCC constructor must not take any parameters!
+It will interfere with our grading scripts if it does.
+You can still pass in hard-coded strings to the ERC20 constructor.
 - The `decimals()` function:
 	- You cannot define a public variable for `decimals` because of peculiarities of Solidity inheritance; it has to be a function.
 	- Your `decimals()` function will override a method defined in two ancestors in the inheritance tree -- `ERC20` and `IERC20Metadata`.
 You have to use a form of `override` that specifies the multiple items being overridden, as shown [here](../../slides/solidity.html#/multioverride).